 We encourage supervisors to join us in the exciting session and provide their feedback on all presentations.

-The final papers after evaluation and suggestions provided at the consortium will be published in the conference under the Doctoral Consortium section.
+The final papers after evaluation and suggestions provided at the consortium will be published in the conference proceedings, under the Doctoral Consortium section.

 Doctoral Consortium Co-chairs

 Johan Versendaal, HU University of Applied Sciences Utrecht and Open University of the Netherlands, Netherlands

 Nilmini Wickramasinghe, Swinburne University of Technology and Epworth HealthCare, Australia